-Post-Credit Scene – There are some pictures during the credits that tell a story.
+Post-Credit Scene – There is no post-credit scene but some pictures in the mid-credits

 Post-Credit Scene – There is no post-credit scene